Gabriele Schor

-Gabriele Schor, born in Vienna in 1961, is an Austrian writer, art critic and curator.
+Gabriele Schor (born 1961) is an Austrian writer, art critic and curator.
 She is a specialist of the feminist avantgarde of the 1970s.

 Biography

 Gabriele Schor studied philosophy in Vienna and art history in San Diego.
 The subject of her doctorate is the sculptor Alberto Giacometti.
 She worked for the Tate Gallery in London.
 In 1996, she curated the exhibition on Barnett Newman at the Staatsgalerie Stuttgart and at the Albertina in Vienna.
 She worked as a correspondent and art critic for the Neue Zürcher Zeitung in Vienna for seven years.

 She is a professor of modern art and art history at the University of Graz, the University of Salzburg and the University of Vienna.
 In 2004, Gabriele Schor founded and directed the Verbund Collection in Vienna, focusing on the feminist avantgarde of the 1970s.

 Gabriele Schor introduces the "feminist avantgarde" expression and theme into the history of art to highlight the achievements of the pioneering artists of the seventies.
 She has published numerous monographs on feminist artists.
 In January 2012, she published a catalog on the early work of Cindy Sherman.